Tombstone: Kurt Russell, Val Kilmer and Sam Elliott Recapture Famous Shoot-Out at O.K. Corral

 - The period costumes were authentic.

 - The wallpaper, furniture, and fixtures were true to the time period.

 What are your thoughts about this version of Tombstone?

 "Why, Johnny Ringo... you look like someone just walked over your grave... "

 This version of the Wyatt Earp story stands out because of the character portrayals.
 Viewers become emotionally involved with believable men and women with their inherent human foibles.

-Tombstone grabs its audience and then some, giving fans much to think about after the movie is over.
+Tombstone grabs its audience and then some, giving fans much to think about, long after the movie is over.

 © 2011 Athlyn Green